vmkonda/aws_python_blog/README.md

 # Framework for Data and Analytics development on AWS

 Here is one flexible framework for development on AWS.
 It uses the following services:
+1. **Redshift or Snowflake** as a lakehouse for data storage and SQL compute.
-1. **AWS Step Functions + Fargate + Lambda** to orchestrate the different components of the buidling of analytics
+2. **AWS Step Functions** to orchestrate the different components of the buidling of analytics.
+3. **Fargate + Lambda** as the platform for compute.
-2. A slim python container for Fargate that downloads the following from S3 after launching:
+3. A slim python container for Fargate that downloads the following from S3 after launching:
     * python code that needs to be run
     * python virtual environment (venv) with all the dependencies needed to run the python code The container then runs the python code.
 The location of the code, venv in S3 and the command to run are passed as environment variables to the container.
 The container is registered in ECR and is used for CI/CD workflows as well.